nishant-9991/spotify_clone/README.md

-This is the clone of the  the spotify  music app.
+This project is a replica of the famous Spotify web player website, written in HTML and CSS.
+The goal is to create a responsive, interactive page that looks and functions like the original.
+This project will require knowledge of HTML and CSS.